-These amendments arise out of the recommendations of the adopted Pulse Corridor Plan, an analysis of the existing zoning ordinance and its application across the City, and an extensive public engagement process, both for the plan and for this area rezoning.
+These amendments arise out of the recommendations of the adopted Pulse Corridor Plan, an analysis of the existing zoning ordinance and its application across the city, and an extensive public engagement process, both for the plan and for this area rezoning.
 There is significant building activity in the Central Business District which continues to move west into Monroe Ward and expansion of VCU's Monroe Park campus has stretched east of Belvidere into Monroe Ward.
 While Monroe Ward is home to an array of historic structures, there are also a significant number of surface parking lots, several of which take up entire blocks.
 This proactive rezoning process is in order to ensure that new development is in keeping with the principles of the Pulse Plan.

 After the initial round of Resolutions of Intent in October of 2018, staff received multiple letters and emails of concern over the rezoning of Franklin Street to B-4 due to B-4's lack of height restrictions.
 After consideration of these concerns, staff amended the proposal to keep the RO-3 designation on Franklin Street which has been in place since 1976.
-However, RO-3 currently has some allowances and requirements which are significantly out of keeping with a walkable urban area, which will be corrected with these amendments.
+However, RO-3 currently has some allowances and requirements which are significantly out of keeping with the character of Franklin Street, and other areas where RO-3 exists, which will be corrected with these amendments.